ValerianCoelho/Matrix-Calculator/README.md

 </details>

 ## Credits
-The MatrixDisplayer module was written by Valerian Coelho.
-This program was developed by Valerian Coelho.
-It uses the MatrixDisplayer Library, which were developed by the same author.
+This program was developed by Valerian Coelho

 ## License
 This program is licensed under the MIT License.